 Hans Klar, assistant professor of educational leadership, has won The 2011 American Educational Research Association (AERA) LSI SIG Dissertation of the Year award.
 The AERA Leadership for School Improvement Special Interest Group (LSI SIG) is dedicated to examining how leadership exercised by teachers, principals, and superintendents influences instructional capacity resulting in improved student outcomes, and how policy guides this collaborative effort.
 The LSI SIG Dissertation of the Year award is dedicated to recognizing dissertations that address significant research questions within the context of school leadership and student learning, are methodologically rigorous, and significantly contribute to the theory and practice of school-based leadership and student learning.

-The executive director of Clemson University′s Charles H. Houston Center has been appointed to the board of advisers for the National Education Finance Conference.
-Read the entire news release here.
+Lamont A. Flowers, the executive director of Clemson University′s Charles H. Houston Center, has been appointed to the board of advisers for the National Education Finance Conference.
+Read more.